 How do street foods look like in Bangladesh?
 Do not miss this review.

-Delicacies From West Asia (or Middle Eastern)
+West Asian (or Middle Eastern)

 West Asian (aka Middle Eastern) cuisine is the last part of the journey to explore the awesomeness of Asian foods.
 Of course, these 3 cuisines below will not let you down.